Home/School Links

 - Finishing classwork: children will be encouraged to meet reasonable targets and deadlines for the completion of work.
 Also essential work may be set to cover gaps left by absence.

 - Routine practice: this is to consolidate work already taught and understood.
-It may include the rote learning of multiplication tables, spellings, topic facts, etc.
+It may include the rote learning of multiplication tables, spellings, curriculum facts, etc.

-- Topic research or project: this could be to contribute towards the class topic, follow up a personal interest or find out about current events.
+- Subject research or project: this could be to contribute towards the class subject theme, follow up a personal interest or find out about current events.
 It may also be a holiday project where children are given a choice of how they present their topic.

 We review our homework policy regularly and a copy of this will be available for you to comment on and is available on the school website.